-A single stout wire of native Silver showing the ropey textures that are typical of Kongsberg wires.
+A single stout wire of Native Silver showing the ropey textures that are typical of Kongsberg wires.
 Very nice patina and with some extra delicate offshoots, the thickest part of the wire is about 5mm.
 An attractive classic Kongsberg Silver.

 A choice deep red Rhomb habit crystal with a small amount of Fluorite and Pyrite.
 This looks very much like a good Sweet Home Mine specimen but it is from the Wuton Mine.
 A small percentage of these were quite fine as seen here.
-Sharp, well formed, complete and undamaged this has a nice frosted surface showing etching surfaces.
+Sharp, well-formed, complete and undamaged this has a nice frosted surface showing etching surfaces.
 Choice and attractive but far less expensive than a comparable USA specimen.
 This quality has not been coming out in the past few years.

 Fluorite - stairstep habit

 5.5 x 4.4 x 3 CM (cabinet)

 A mass of colorless Fluorite fringed with dozens of aligned small cubes with color zoned edges.
-The smaller cubes are translucent to transparent and have a righ purple hue.
+The smaller cubes are translucent to transparent and have a bright purple hue.
 In fine condition overall, strong magnification finds only a very few slight edge rubs, not visible by naked eye.
 This specimen is lit only from the front in the photos but with backlighting it really glows.
 Ex Larry White collection obtained in 1975.
 A pretty specimen that is better in person.

 Scapolite (purple gem crystal)